F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ## Important Configuration Notes

 -  This solution requires you to customize and host your own runtime-init configurations.
 For your customized the Runtime Configurations, use the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

+- To change the BIG-IP image, update the  **bigIpImage** parameter.
+See [Understanding AMI Lookup Function](../../modules/function/README.md#understanding-ami-lookup-function) for valid string options.
+For non marketplace custom images (for example clones, or those created by the [F5 BIG-IP Image Generator](https://github.com/f5devcentral/f5-bigip-image-generator/)), update the **bigIpCustomImageId** parameter.

 - By default, this solution creates required IAM roles, policies, and instance profile.
 By specifying a value for the **bigIpInstanceProfile** input parameter, you can assign a pre-existing IAM instance profile with applied IAM policy to the BIG-IP instance(s).
 See AWS IAM [documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html) for more information on creating these resources.
 Ensure it contains the required permissions for the secret provided with **bigIqSecretArn**.
 See [IAM Permissions by Solution Type](../../modules/access/README.md#iam-permissions-by-solution-type) for a detailed list of the permissions required by this solution.